 CAWS counts on volunteers to keep it running.
 If you would like to help, please contact us at email@example.com.

-If you are interested in applying for next year's grants, please see the respective web pages for more information.
+We are now accepting applications for our 2018 grants.
+If you are interested in applying, please see the respective web pages for more information.